ome/omero-documentation/contributing/team-communication.rst

 Meetings
 --------

 Weekly meetings are held online with all members of the team.
-Agendas are posted on the appropriate page under :community_plone:`conference-calls
-<minutes/conference-calls>` before hand.
-Notes are taken
-collaboratively in a Google doc in the “OME Docs > Notes” collection.
-Once finished, they are added to the page on Plone, and anyone who missed the meeting is expected to review the notes and raise any issues during the next meeting.
-You should also send an email to ome-nitpick if you will not be attending the meeting since it may change what others can discuss for that week.
+Notes are taken collaboratively in a **public** Google doc in the “OME Docs > Notes > Tuesday meetings” collection.
+Anyone who missed the meeting is expected to review the notes and raise any issues during the next meeting.

 Periodically, a technical presentation is held during the weekly meeting.
 This can be used to either introduce an external tool for suggested use by the team or as a peer review of in-progress work.
-See :team_plone:`meetings <meetings>` for more information.

 Mini group meetings can either be regularly scheduled (e.g. weekly) or on an as-needed basis.
-Notes from such meetings, however, should be posted centrally to :community_plone:`Mini Group meetings <minutes/minigroup>` for review by the team.
-Either an email should be sent to ome-nitpick with a link to the mini group notes, or it should be brought up during the weekly meeting.
+Notes from such meetings should be recorded in gdocs or on Trello as appropriate and if necessary matters arising should be covered in the weekly meeting for the rest of the team.

 .. _DevContactList spreadsheet: https://docs.google.com/spreadsheets/d/1oHHU1GdEQq03dDf1FzUe0xoEi1RK1BOLOaL0HhMAeEA/edit